BrandonTang89/BatchSD/README.md

 More detailed instructions are found in "readme.txt" which is shown at the bottom of the page

 ## About and Technical Details
-This programme was jointly developed by Brandon Tang and Reiden Ong to enable the masses to more conveniently download songs from youtube.
-It relies on the pytube library and uses FFMPEG to convert the downloaded MP4 files into MP3 format.
+This programme was initially developed Reiden Ong and then taken over by Brandon Tang.
+Its main aim is to enable the masses to more conveniently download songs from youtube.
+BatchSD relies on the pytube library and uses FFMPEG to convert the downloaded MP4 files into MP3 format.

 ### Installing Dependencies
 - Install python 3.7+ from "https://www.python.org/"